Inflammation the Modern Day Epidemic

 How do you know if you have inflammation?

-Sometimes you don’t know if you have inflammation.
 If you have raised levels of something called C Reactive Protein (CRP) in blood test results from your GP, that is one way to measure it.
+ESR (erythrocyte sedimentation rate) is another inflammatory marker that shows up in blood tests.

 What can be done to prevent chronic inflammation?